microsoft/CCF/sphinx/source/ledger.rst

 ..

 An example of how to read and verify entries on the ledger can be found on ``votinghistory.py``, which verifies the voting history.
-Since every vote request is signed by the requesting member, verified by the leader and then stored on the ledger, the test performs the following (this sequence of operations is performed sequentially per transaction):
+Since every vote request is signed by the requesting member, verified by the primary and then stored on the ledger, the test performs the following (this sequence of operations is performed sequentially per transaction):
  1. Read and store the member certificates
  2. Read an entry from the ``votinghistory`` table (each entry on the ``votinghistory`` table contains the member id of the voting member, along with the signed request)
  3. Create a public key using the certificate of the voting member (which was stored on step 1)